Burnside Street: History

 For a number of years, the portion of Burnside between NW 19th Avenue and NE Sandy Boulevard was designated U.S. Route 30.
 It is served by TriMet bus line 20 between Barnes Road and NE/SE 102nd Avenue, and several MAX Blue Line light-rail stations are located along its route in East Portland between 102nd Avenue and Ruby Junction.

 Buildings and businesses

 Notable buildings on Burnside Street include Bossanova Ballroom, the Crystal Ballroom, Laurelhurst Theater, and the Roseland Theater.
+Notable businesses that have operated on Burnside include: